 - submit acceptable alternative evidence of a high degree of proficiency in English.

 - JD, 3+3, and Advanced Standing JD for Foreign-Trained Lawyers applicants must have a minimum TOEFL score of 105 on the Internet-based test or 620 paper-based test.

-- LLM applicants must have a minimum TOEFL score of 92 on the Internet-based test or 580 on the paper-based test.
+- LLM and MSL applicants suggested minimum for the TOEFL score is 92 on the Internet-based test or 580 paper-based test.

 Scores must be reported to the university directly from the testing agency.
 The university's TOEFL school code is 6681.
 For more information, visit www.ets.org/toefl.